-Finding Type: Material weakness in internal control over compliance
+Finding Type - Material weakness in internal control over compliance

-Criteria: Per 2 CFR § 200.303, the non-Federal entity must establish and maintain effective internal control over the Federal award that provides reasonable assurance that the non-Federal entity is managing the Federal award in compliance with Federal statutes, regulations, and the terms and conditions of the Federal award.
-These internal controls should be in compliance with guidance in "Standards for Internal Control in the Federal Government" issued by the Comptroller General of the United States or the "Internal Control Integrated Framework" issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+Criteria - Per 2 CFR § 200.303, The non-Federal entity must establish and maintain effective internal control over the Federal award that provides reasonable assurance that the non-Federal entity is managing the Federal award in compliance with Federal statutes, regulations, and the terms and conditions of the Federal award.
+These internal controls should be in compliance with guidance in "Standards for Internal Control in the Federal Government" issued by the Comptroller General of the United States or the "Internal Control Integrated Framework", issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).

-Condition: During our testing for cash management, it was noted that 2 out of 2 drawdown requests selected for testing did not have evidence of review and approval.
+Condition - During our testing for Cash Management, it was noted that 1 out of 1 drawdown request selected for testing did not have evidence of review and approval.

-Cause: Management did not fully implement their internal control policies and procedures as there was no evidence of review and approvals, nor was documentation retained.
+Cause - Management did not fully implement their internal control policies and procedures as there was no evidence of review and approvals, nor was documentation retained.

-Effect: Drawdown requests did not have evidence of review and approval.
+Effect - Drawdown requests did not have evidence of review and approval.